-Ambassador Branstad took leadership of the World Food Prize Foundation in January 2023, bringing to the organization a legacy of public service, executive leadership and coalition-building on an international scale.
+Ambassador Terry Branstad was named president of the World Food Prize Foundation January 2023, bringing to the organization a legacy of public service, executive leadership and coalition-building on an international scale.
 As the former governor of Iowa and U.S. Ambassador to China, Branstad has been a champion for the World Food Prize Foundation since its move to Iowa in 1990 and has made enhancing the legacy of Iowans Dr. Borlaug and John Ruan a top priority.

 “There is no better focus in the world than creating opportunities for access to nutritious food.
 Dr. Borlaug said it best, ‘Food is the moral right of all who are born into this world,’” said Ambassador Branstad.
 “I am focused on fundraising to keep the mission alive, managing our partner relationships around the world and creating a positive environment within and outside our organization, focused on the future of agricultural innovation and sustainability.”